-From 6 inches to 3 feet
+- 1 to 3 feet

-Up to 2 feet wide
+- Up to 2 feet wide

-Garden Plans for Geranium
+Garden Plans For Geranium

 This garden staple has a little secret: It's not even a geranium!
 What we know as the common annual geranium is actually a Pelargonium.
 The annual geranium offers so many great qualities that we can't help but use it every year.

 With their wide range of color, shape, and size of blooms, it's hard not to find a reason to use geraniums everywhere.
 The most common of the annual variety, Zonal Geraniums, is the most recognizable geranium; it gets its name from the broad band of darker coloring on leaves.
 In some, this "zone" is more pronounced than others.
 If you don't see this banding on the leaves but the flowers look like a zonal geranium, it could be either a variety where this coloring is not present or a seed geranium (the latter of which is a more inexpensive version of its zonal counterpart).

 Zonal geraniums are grown from cuttings only, and have been heavily bred for traits like bigger and longer-lasting blooms, sterility (so that the plants don't waste energy on making seeds), and overall vigor and disease resistance.
 Zonal geraniums also thrive in the heat and sun of the summer and will bloom all season, if you remove old blooms.

 Ivy geraniums are another popular variety and, as their name implies, these plants have more of a trailing habit with segmented leaves like ivy.
 Overall, blooms of the ivy types are very similar to the zonals, but with smaller bloom clusters and deeper purple flowers.